Justin-Sniesak/Kubernetes-GCP-Terraform-Enterprise-Operations/README.md

 - 2025-08-21 Create and sign certificates for the kube-scheduler, kube-controller-manager and kube-proxy services.
   ![Sec1-4](Security/Sec1-4.jpg)

-## Service Accounts
+## ServiceAccounts
 - 2025-08-21 Create a service account, validate on the node, describe the service account.
   ![SA1-1](ServiceAccounts/SA1-1.jpg)
 - 2025-08-21 Describe a pod with an attached service account.
   ![SA1-2](ServiceAccounts/SA1-2.jpg)
 - 2025-08-23 Grab Java Web Token (JWT) for the Prometheus pod.
   ![SA1-3](ServiceAccounts/SA1-3.jpg)
-- 2025-08-23 Install jq so am able to view the decoded token JSON, view both the exp and iat values in the token, calculate to confirm the token expiration is set for one year.
+- 2025-08-23 Install jq locally to view the decoded token JSON, view both the exp and iat values in the token, calculate to confirm the token expiration is set for one year.
 Both are set in seconds and the formula for determining the token TTL is exp - iat = token expiration date.
   ![SA1-4](ServiceAccounts/SA1-4.jpg)
 - 2025-08-23 TROUBLESHOOTING: The manifest is not creating either the serviceaccount or the pod, Visual Studio Code (VSC) is not updating the manifest on the node.
 Updated the manifest on the node then deleted the pod, re-applied the manifest, validated each have now been created.
   ![SA1-5](ServiceAccounts/SA1-5.jpg)